phn/pytpm/README.rst

 Source files
 ------------

+The source for *pytpm* can be found at http://github.com/phn/pytpm.

 The TPM source code is present in the directory *src/tpm*, and was obtained from the source distribution of the coords_ package, which is part of the astrolib_ library.
 The convenience function, *convert*, is